 On the Golf Canada website, you are only able to post scores from rounds played on a course with a Course and Slope Rating (or equivalent if rounds are played internationally) however, the Tour has implemented a policy so that we can address this situation, based on the length of course played.

-If you play a course that is not registered with Golf Canada, and therefore does not have a valid course slope and rating, please email Brad Golden (firstname.lastname@example.org) either a photograph of your scorecard or a scanned/emailed version of your hole by hole score.
-The Tour will then post a score to your scoring record, using your ESC adjusted score, and the average slope and rating of your last ten (10) courses played from courses with an official slope and rating.
+If you play a course that is not registered with Golf Canada, and therefore does not have a valid course slope and rating, please email Matt MacKay (firstname.lastname@example.org) either a photograph of your scorecard, including yardage played, or a scanned/emailed version of your hole by hole score.
 It is the responsibility of each player to notify The Tour of these rounds.